Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Construction of an invariant from the abelianization of Mod-p Torelli Group

 \subsection{The Perron conjecture}

-In \cite{per} B. Perron conjectured an extension of the Casson invariant $\lambda$ on the mod-$p$ Torelli group with values on $\mathbb{Z}/p.$ This extension consists in writing an element of the mod-$p$ Torelli group $\mathcal{M}_{g,1}[p]$ as a product of an element of the Torelli group $\mathcal{T}_{g,1}$ and an element of the subgroup $D_{g,1}[p]$, which is the group generated by $p$-powers of Dehn twists, and take the Casson invariant modulo $p$ of the element of the Torelli group.
+In \cite{per} B. Perron conjectured an extension of the Casson invariant $\lambda$ on the level-$p$ mapping class group with values on $\mathbb{Z}/p.$ This extension consists in writing an element of the level-$p$ mapping class group $\mathcal{M}_{g,1}[p]$ as a product of an element of the Torelli group $\mathcal{T}_{g,1}$ and an element of the subgroup $D_{g,1}[p]$, which is the group generated by $p$-powers of Dehn twists, and take the Casson invariant modulo $p$ of the element of the Torelli group.
 More precisely, B. Perron conjectured that